 Finance ministry is responsible for tracking income and expenditures for the ministry of the whole church.
 This important work involves the crafting of an annual budget and creating forecasts based on donations and spending.

 The treasurer reports to finance on income and spending, and is responsible for making sure payments and salaries are made.

 The Communications Ministry reaches the congregation and our communities through media in order to inform, inspire, and invite connection in the life and mission of the Church.
 Through printed newsletters, bulletins, weekly email blasts, our website, blog, and other media, we help to keep everyone up-to-date on events and encourage participation.
 We often partner with other ministry teams, providing fundamental support to their efforts by facilitating effective communication.

 Worship + Music

-The Worship & Music Ministry Team is responsible for planning and coordination, in consultation with the pastors, all congregational worship events including special services for Advent, Christmas, Epiphany, Ash Wednesday, Lent, Maundy Thursday, Good Friday, the Easter Vigil and Easter morning services, Pentecost and Pet Blessing.
+The Worship & Music Ministry Team is responsible for planning and coordination, in consultation with the pastors, all congregational worship events including special services throughout the church year.
 The team also provides for the proper care, use and maintenance of the communion ware, the altar furnishings and vestments.
-And the team is responsible for recruiting, supervising and providing training for the lay readers, communion assistants, acolytes, assistant ministers, and cantors.
-The Worship & Music Ministry Team meets on the first Thursday of each month.
+The team is responsible for recruiting, supervising and providing training for the lay worship assistants.